History of the Philadelphia Eagles: Flip-flopping fortunes and the Van Brocklin era (1950–1959)

-The 1960–1969 seasons: from champions to celler dwellers
+From champions to celler dwellers (1960–1969)

 1960

 1960 remains the most celebrated year in Eagles history.
 Shaw, Van Brocklin and Chuck Bednarik (each in his last season before retirement) led a team more notable for its grit than its talent (one observer later quipped that the team had "nothing but a championship") to its first division title since 1949.
 The team was aided by their two Pro Bowl receivers, WR Tommy McDonald (who would later pen a short autobiography titled "They Pay Me to Catch Footballs") and TE Pete Retzlaff.
 On December 26, 1960, one of the coldest days in recorded Philadelphia history, the Eagles faced Vince Lombardi's Green Bay Packers in the NFL title game and dealt the mighty Lombardi the sole championship game loss of his storied career.
 Bednarik lined up at center on offense and at linebacker on defense.
 Poetically, the game ended as Bednarik tackled a struggling Jim Taylor and refused to allow him to stand until the last seconds had ticked away.